Kysuce: Settlement

 The oldest known settlement in the Kysuce region is Kysucké Nové Mesto, which was first mentioned in 1321 as a toll collecting place, which was part of a trade route between Žilina and Těšín via Jablunkov Pass, but otherwise the region was relatively uninhabited.

 Kysuce region began to be settled in the 16th and 17th centuries at the time of Vlach colonization.
 The new inhabitants were mostly Slovaks, from foreign settlers Rusyns, Poles and Romanians, but also Czechs and Germans.
 Many towns were established first around this time, for example Čadca in 1572.
 Many people live in small villages or lone cottages in the mountains (which are called kopanice).
 Today main towns in the Kysuce region are Kysucké Nové Mesto, Čadca and Turzovka.
 The northern part of the region is inhabited by Gorals.

 Climate

-Like the neighboring Orava region, Kysuce region has long winters and long-lasting snow cover, and cold and rainy weather in general, what forces local people to heat their homes from September/October until May, and during winter months, many of the villages and cottages are difficult to access.
+Like the neighboring Orava region, Kysuce region has long winters, long-lasting snow cover, and cold rainy weather in general, which causes the local people to feel the need to heat their homes from September or October until May.
+Many of the villages and cottages are difficult to access during the winter months.